FNBUBBLES420-ORG/Assistive-AimGuide/readme.md

 ----

 # 🌟 [Funding](https://github.com/FNBUBBLES420-ORG/Assistive-AimGuide/blob/main/.github/FUNDING.yml) 🌟
+---
+---
+## Support the Project ⭐

+**If you find this project useful, please give it a star!
+Your support is appreciated and helps keep the project growing.🌟**
+---
+---
 ## Introduction
 Welcome to the **Assistive AimGuide** project!
 This tool is designed to enhance accessibility for gamers with **physical disabilities** by providing advanced AI-driven aiming assistance.
 It helps to level the playing field, allowing everyone to enjoy competitive and casual gaming environments.